-Shedding in Great Danes is a major concern for the Dane parents.
+Is Shedding in Great Danes is a major concern for you as well?
 Particularly at 12 months, the shedding in Great Danes is excessive as it is the time a Great Dane blows off its puppy coat.
 It becomes more of a mess due to the gigantic size of the dog.
 Seeing Dane hairs everywhere even after brushing and regular cleaning makes the situation worse.
-Genuinely, the dogs shed less than dog breeds having double coats.
-Although, Great Dane dogs hold a single short coat.
+Genuinely, Great Dane dogs hold a single short coat.
+Although the dogs shed less than dog breeds having double coats.
 Yet some great Danes would shed more than others.

-Great Dane shedding can be reduced by adopting raw diet to the dog food.
+Great Dane shedding can be reduced by regular brushing, and once a week bathing.
+Besides, shedding might be due to some reaction try to figure out the root cause.
+Or adopting raw diet to the dog food can also help to reduce shedding in Great Dane.
 Addition of oils namely, coconut oil, fish oil, flex oil can help a lot.
-The inclusion of supplements like omega 3, and vitamin E also helps reduce Great Dane shedding.
-Raw egg and fish can also help reduce Great Dane shedding.
-Beside dietary solutions regular brushing, once a week bathing would also reduce shedding in Great Danes.
+The inclusion of supplements like Omega 3, and Vitamin E as well as Raw egg and fish can help reduce Great Dane shedding.

 Shedding in Great Danes

 The amount of shedding in canines and hair loss differs with breeds.
 The Great Dane breed’s shedding is not extreme.
 The shedding to some extent is natural in Great Dane dogs.
 For instance, the puppies and dogs shed excessively while blowing off puppy coat and seasonal coats.
 The frequency and shedding within a breeds might also vary.
 Suggesting, some Great Dane dogs shed more than other dogs including Danes as well.